PrestaShop/prestafony-project/docs/understand-src-folder.md

 ```

 You should create file here only if you have an hard bound with legacy framework when migrating to Symfony, and
 you can't refactor it easily.
-For instance, take a look at `PhpParameters` class in "Configuration: this class doesn't rely on
+For instance, take a look at `PhpParameters` class in "Configuration": this class doesn't rely on
 Context or specific constants but on the configuration files of PrestaShop legacy framework.
 As theses files are shared by both front and back, we couldn't manage to refactor it and remove it now.

 ## PrestaShopBundle